junction-labs/wineinfo/demo/05_argo_rollouts.md

 $ kubectl argo rollouts get rollout wineinfo-catalog
 ```

-So at this point we are in a similar place to demo 1, character encoding is once
+So at this point we are in a similar place to the routing demo, character encoding is once
 again borked:

 ![mojibake-homepage](./images/mojibake-search.jpg)